gershnik/wsdd-native/README.md

   sudo apk add wsdd-native
   ```

-If your Alpine system has OpenRC running (e.g. not a Docker container), OpenRC configuration will be automatically installed to.
+If your Alpine system has OpenRC running (e.g. not a Docker container), OpenRC configuration will be automatically installed too.
 Otherwise, if desired, you can manually add it via `sudo apk add wsdd-native-openrc`.
 Similarly documentation is available via `sudo apk add wsdd-native-doc`.

 Under OpenRC: